Illegal poaching in Gabon

 Preventing poaching

-Digital Forest Traditional monitoring systems use cameras to monitor poaching actvity, but often, results are collected and analyzed months later, so rangers only know where the animals – and any poaching threats – were, not where they currently are.
-The lack of real-time understanding where the animals are, means intercepting to prevent illegal poaching is often too late.
+Traditional monitoring systems use cameras to monitor poaching activity, but often, results are collected and analysed months later, so rangers only know where the animals – and any poaching threats – were, not where they currently are.
+The lack of real-time location data means intercepting to prevent illegal poaching is often too late.

 Second generation AI-powered camera traps

-The first generation of AI-powered camera traps utilized RockBLOCK to transmit sighting counts and meta-data via the Iridium Short Burst Data (SBD) service which provides robust real-time telemetry from anywhere on the planet.
-However, Digital Forest wanted to develop a second generation device with the ability to also transmit images to accurately, reliably and, most critically, detect and alert the presence of illegal poachers.
+The first generation of AI-powered camera traps utilised the RockBLOCK 9602 to transmit sighting counts and meta-data via the Iridium Short Burst Data (SBD) service which provides robust real-time telemetry from anywhere on the planet.
+Digital Forest’s second generation device would build on this with the ability to also transmit images to accurately and reliably detect the presence of illegal poachers, and send real-time alerts.

 Harnessing the latest satellite technology, Digital Forest developed a smart AI-powered camera trap.
 The remotely deployed device continuously monitors for the presence of animal and human activity, even in forested areas.
 At any time of day or night, when activity is detected via the remote sensors, sophisticated image recognition technology not only detects but also classifies different animal species.
 These images are available immediately, 24/7, so rangers are informed of an animal’s location in real-time.